-I recently represented a man in a contested divorce and child custody case.
+I once represented a man in a contested divorce and child custody case.
 The facts were strongly in our favor, partially due to the woman's questionable conduct during the marriage.
 During the trial, things continued to go in our favor and against the woman, and it was obvious to everyone in the courtroom that her frustration level continued to increase.

 Upon direct examination by the woman's attorney, she began to list her many complaints against my client.
 After several minutes of this, she proclaimed that he was "the devil."
 She paused for a moment, and she then said that the person sitting beside him (me) was "the devil" too.